 When growing outdoors, similar to courgettes, it's a good idea to remove some of the male flowers.

 How do you know the difference between male and female cucumbers and courgettes ?
 Female flowers have little bump behind them which is the embryo fruit, the males just have stem and flower for image follow this link

 Final tip on how to grow cucumbers is they can be easier to grow under glass which helps to control the growing environment.
-This is especially so if you do not have a sheltered spot on you plot.
+This is especially so if you do not have a sheltered spot on your veg plot.